Steven-Grevera/ENC4265/manual.md

 ## Control Assignments
 ![image](https://github.com/user-attachments/assets/db4234cb-4894-48fa-8f48-f19e67f331b9)
+*Figure 9: Image showing the options the player has in "Control Assignments".
+Part 1 Image Taken By: Steven Grevera*
 ![image](https://github.com/user-attachments/assets/e4370103-a7c8-4313-a4a4-48bd2bfe0502)
+*Figure 10: Image showing the options the player has in "Control Assignments".
+Part 2 Image Taken By: Steven Grevera*

 In this section for keyboard and mouse will be a series of keybindings or mouse interactions that will activate the given action in the scenario’s they list.
 The top being Mouse and Keyboard Settings and below it being Gamepad settings, showing you what buttons on your controller or gamepad and what they do.